SomanathSankaran/spark_parallel_processing/README.md

 # spark_parallel_processing
-Even though spark is a parallel procesing engine there is still a sequential operation So I have used threadpool of python multiprocessing to run independent process seperately
+Even though spark is a parallel procesing engine there are some operartions which are still executed sequentially So I have used threadpool of python multiprocessing to run independent process seperately